 They actually charge huge prices here for art.
 It’s probably two or three times what they charge in Australia for comparable artists.
 In Australia many artists, theatre people, musicians, opera etc get paid a pittance and that’s just how it is.

 It’s a fantastic gallery space because of the quality of the light.
 With two buildings they also have a motorcycle museum in one surprisingly, which we'll be going to next time.
 Exhibitions are always packed with people in Stockholm.
 Doesn't matter where you are in the world, art people all wear black as you can see.

 Here’s a house with a view that’s for sure.
 Can’t stand the car in the driveway though.
 So seductive but what damage they’ve done.
-Can’t the world quickly move to electric?
+Can’t the world quickly move to electric or some non fossil fuel?
 The first one was produced in 1899.
 What gives!
 We decided to walk back from the gallery to the main bus stop which is about a half an hour walk.
 We ended up walking up what must have been quite a few hundred steep steps and nearly having a heart attack as a result.
 Got to stop eating all those swedish cakes!